-- 1. What is OpenSocial?
-What challenges does it face in attempting to become a dominant standard? - 2.
-Should Facebook offer Connect?
+- 1. Cite effective examples you've seen of Facebook features on other Web sites (or if you haven't seen any, do some background research to uncover such efforts).
+Why do the efforts you've highlighted "work"?
+How do they benefit various parties?
+Does everyone benefit?
+Is anyone at risk?
+If so, explain the risks. - 2.
+Should Facebook be as open as it is?
 In what ways might this benefit the firm?
 In what ways is it a risk? - 3.
-How did Facebook help limit activist criticisms of Facebook Connect?
-Was this a wise move?
-What are the risks in using this approach? - 4.
+How can Facebook limit criticism of its data-sharing features?
+Do you think it made mistakes during rollout? - 4.
 What is TweetDeck?
-Why is this a potential threat to Facebook for products like this? - 5.
-Cite effective examples you've seen of Facebook Connect in action (or if you haven't seen this, do some background research to uncover such efforts).
-Why do the efforts you've highlighted "work?"
-How do they benefit various parties?
-Does everyone benefit?
-Is anyone at risk and if so, explain the risks? - 6.
-Facebook and MySpace now have global competitors.
+Why is a product like this a potential threat to Facebook? - 5.
+Research OpenSocial online.
+What is this effort?
+What challenges does it face in attempting to become a dominant standard? - 6.
+Facebook has global competitors.
 What determines the success of a social network within a given country?
 Why do network effects for social networks often fail to translate across national borders? - 7.
 How did Facebook localize its site so quickly for various different regions of the world? - 8.
 What factors encourage firms to grow an international user base as quickly as possible?
 Why is this a risk?
 What sorts of firms are at more risk than others?

-7.10 Is Facebook Worth It?
+8.10 Is Facebook Worth It?

-- 1. Question the fifteen-billion-dollar valuation so often cited by the media. - 2.
+- 1. Question the \$15 billion valuation so often cited by the media. - 2.
 Understand why Microsoft might be willing to offer to invest in Facebook at a higher valuation rate.